JKHYuen/JKHYuen.github.io/projects/1-physarum.md

 <!-- TODO: Show early sims, early compute shader stuff -->

 <header id="tooltip" class="page-header"><h2><span class="number">4.1</span> Tooltip Framework</h2></header>
 Tooltips are challenging because they must stay within a screen of any resolution/aspect ratio, while having an arbitrary width and height to fit tooltip content.
 Additionally, we must account for scale of the UI element we are spawning the tooltip from, this is because the game features a scalable UI.

-I use a solution I developed in a previous Unity project: use a base UI resolution of 1920 x 1080 and fit arbitrary aspect ratios by height.
+I used a solution I developed in a previous Unity project: use a reference UI resolution of 1920 x 1080 and fit arbitrary aspect ratios by height.
+This means we don't have to worry about vertical position as it will be normalized and horizontal screen placement can be managed by anchors.
+The Unity <a href="https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-CanvasScaler.html" target="_blank" rel="noopener noreferrer">canvas scaler</a> does this by altering the scale of the UI objects.
+Which is why the "lossy scale" (i.e. global scale) is used to get a coefficient representing the aspect ratio difference between the run time screen and the reference resolution (line 14 of code snippet below).

 <h4>Function used to position text tooltips of arbitrary size:</h4>
 {% highlight csharp linenos %}